-The term of office of Mr. Yuji Tsuchiya and Mr. Katsuo Wajiki as Corporate Auditor shall expire at the close of this Ordinary General Meeting of Shareholders.
+The term of office of Mr. Kazuo Tezuka as Corporate Auditor shall expire at the close of this Ordinary General Meeting of Shareholders.
+Mr. Yuji Tsuchiya will resign the office of Corporate Auditor at the close of this Ordinary General Meeting of Shareholders.

-The Board of Directors recommends that the following candidates be elected Corporate Auditor:
+The Board of Directors recommends that the following two candidates be elected Corporate Auditor.